nateware/constant_record/README.md

 ## Usage

-Just `include ConstantRecord` in any ActiveRecord class.
+Inherit from `ConstantRecord::Base` just like you would with ActiveRecord.
 Then, you can use `data` to add data directly in that class for clarity:

-    class Genre < ActiveRecord::Base
+    class Genre < ConstantRecord::Base
-      include ConstantRecord

       data id: 1, name: "Rock",    slug: "rock" data id: 2, name: "Hip-Hop", slug: "hiphop" data id: 3, name: "Pop",     slug: "pop"